-All students requesting to live off campus must submit an electronic application, available through Content Management online.
-Qualifications for being considered for off-campus housing are: a student living with parents, a married student, a non-traditional student who is 22 years old or older, an academic senior, or a student who has lived six semesters on the Master's campus.
-Being qualified for consideration, however, does not guarantee approval.
-The Dean of Men/Women and Resident Directors will carefully consider each submitted application.
+All students requesting to live off campus must submit an electronic application, available online through eRezLife.
+Qualifications for being considered for off-campus housing are: a student living with parents, a married student, a student 22 years old or older, an academic senior, or a student who has already lived four semesters on the Master's campus.
+Being qualified for consideration, however, does not quarantee approval.
+The Dean of Men/Women and Resident Directors will carefully consider each submitted application, taking into consideration the student's reputation.